Rihanna brings high street to catwalks at London show

 "Celebrity dressing drives a large part of the industry.
 If celebrities are wearing it, there is confidence that you and I will want to wear those clothes as well," said Caroline Rush, chief executive of the British Fashion Council.

-British value chain New Look said it attributed sales of just under 3 million pounds ($4.66 million) to its Kelly Brook line in 2012.
-The retailer reported group sales from its 1,100 international stores at 710.5 million pounds ($1.10 billion) for the first half of 2012.
+British value chain New Look said it attributed sales of just under 3 million pounds to its Kelly Brook line in 2012.
+The retailer reported group sales from its 1,100 international stores at 710.5 million pounds for the first half of 2012.

 Clothing retailer N Brown said its line with former England cricketer Freddie Flintoff accounted for around 5 percent of sales for menswear brand Jacamo and had spurred a ripple effect.